 Fostering amateur sports competition

-A rare designation.
-Competition on higher level than amateur athletics such as Post baseball or YMCA swimming, etc.
+Also, a rare designation.
+Competition should be organized on at least a regional level, higher than truly amateur athletics such as Post baseball or YMCA swimming.

 Examples: USA Cycling or USA Volleyball - competitions that feed into the Olympics.